Ashok-Varma/BottomNavigation/README.md

 **background color :** In BACKGROUND_STYLE_STATIC background color is the bottom bar background color.
 In BACKGROUND_STYLE_RIPPLE background color is the icon and text color of the active/selected tab.

 **Default colors:**
-1. Theme's Primary Color will be active color
+1. Theme's Primary Color will be active color.
 2. Color.LTGRAY will be in-active color.
-3. Color.WHITE will be background color
+3. Color.WHITE will be background color.

 #### 4. Individual BottomNavigationItem Colors and Badges